Denny Blaine Park: Top-free and naked usage

 Prior to 1990, the Seattle Police Department would periodically issue citations under a then-current lewd conduct ordinance (City of Seattle 12A.10.070), though many continued with their top-free or even naked usage as a form of self-expression or even protest.
-In 1988, in an article titled “The Cops and The Tops,” the Seattle Weekly reported that police were citing nude sunbathers at Denny-Blaine beach for “lewd conduct” for the second year in a row.
-“For many women, it’s a matter of pride, and of gender politics, so they have continued to swim shirtless despite the tickets and the police patrols,” the article says.
+In 1988, in an article titled "The Cops and The Tops", the Seattle Weekly reported that police were citing nude sunbathers at Denny-Blaine beach for "lewd conduct" for the second year in a row.
+"For many women, it's a matter of pride, and of gender politics, so they have continued to swim shirtless despite the tickets and the police patrols," the article said.

 After the city dropped the lewd conduct ordinance in 1990 following a ruling against them in Seattle v.
 Johnson, simply being top-free or even fully naked in public was no longer illegal conduct — despite frustrations periodically expressed through neighborhood community associations or via direct calls to the police.